Site icon GeoInflux

 2025 geopolitics has entered uncharted territory.
 After a tentative ceasefire brokered by Trump, Israel–Iran tensions remain volatile (gsdn.live).
 Simultaneously, cyber operations—from Iran’s influence campaigns to NATO’s digital defenses—are shaping state conflicts.
 The result?
 A hybrid battleground where diplomacy and data collide.

-🕊️ Israel–Iran Ceasefire 2025: Fragile Peace Under Pressure
+🕊️ Israel–Iran Ceasefires 2025: Fragile Peace Under Pressure

 ⚔️ Iran’s Leverage: Strait Threats & Proxy Warfare Post‑Ceasefire